-Admission to candidacy for the Ph.D. with a major in religion will follow the policy related to passing the foreign language examinations, the preliminary examinations, and certification by the Dean of the Graduate School.
+Admission to candidacy for the Ph.D. with a major in religion will follow the policy related to passing the foreign language examinations, the preliminary examinations, submission of an approved prospectus and certification by the Dean of the Graduate School.